 - Update browser and system software regularly.
 Software updates usually contain important security updates to patch up vulnerabilities in the software.

 - Use a password manager.
-Without a password manager, it's easy to fall into the trap of using the same password for every account.
+Without a password manager, it's easy to fall into the trap of using the same password for every account instead of individual strong passwords.
 Don't do this - it's one of the simplest ways to expose all of your information online.
 If you do this, a hacker could access every single one of your accounts.

 - If offered, use two-step verification.
 Two-step verification dramatically improves the security of your online accounts.
 If offered, use it.